-Older adults are here to stay, want to age in place, in single family homes.

-Many will need home modifications and over half lack the resources and/or know how to do so.

-Most perceive the Vineyard as a great place to age, appreciate the natural assets of the island, and feel valued.

-While interested in alternatives, cars are the primary mode of transportation, with some walking and biking as well.

-Older Adults are an invaluable asset to our community (500+ FTE volunteer, \$28M).
+Older adults are want to age in pl family ho ace, in single modificatior lack the res I need home ns and over half sources and/or ow to do so. as a great p appreciate the ve the Vineyard place to age, e natural assets and feel valued.
+While interested in alternatives, cars are tl primary mode of transportation, with so walking and biking as w Older Adults are an invaluable asset to our community (500+ FTE volunteer, \$28M).
 Many are actively engaged in community and want to do more.
 COAs are utilized by 3 in 10, skew older with Black respondents more likely to participate.
 Older Adults see their health as good/excellent relative to their peers, but this decreases with age/income level.
 1 in 3 have acted a caregiver and need access to more information/support.
 COVID impacted access to health care and took some toll on emotional/mental wellbeing but a theme of resiliency overall.

-Some Older Adults have difficulty obtaining basic support and services now and needs will increase 2X at a

-The technology trinity - access, device ownership and skills - are the foundational elements for effective usage by Older Adults.

-(Dec 2020 HAMV Survey)
+Some Older Adults have difficulty obtaining basic support and services now and needs will increase 2X at a minimum. aining basic vices now and ease 2X at a The techno access, device skills - are the elements for by Olde ov e f eff wnership and oundational ective usage (Dec 2 Dec 2020 HAMV Survey)